The Hues Corporation

 The Hues Corporation was an American pop and soul trio, formed in Santa Monica, California in 1969.
-They are best known for their 1974 single "Rock the Boat", which sold over 2 million copies.
+They are best known for their 1974 single "Rock the Boat", which sold over two million copies, hit No. 1, and helped establish disco as a sound.

 Group name and background

 Before achieving mainstream success they were the opening act for a list of headliners that included Frank Sinatra, Milton Berle, Nancy Sinatra, and Glen Campbell.
 The original band had a lineup of three singers and three sidemen.
 The sidemen were Joey Rivera from the Checkmates; Monti Lawston; and Bob "Bullet" Bailey, formerly of the Leaves.
 Bailey, Rivera, and Lawston left the band to form Goodstuff.

 The group's name was a pun on the Howard Hughes Corporation, with the 'hue' (a synonym of 'color').
-The band's members at the time of their first album were St. Clair Lee (born Bernard St. Clair Lee, April 24, 1944, San Francisco, California; died March 8, 2011), Fleming Williams (born December 26, 1943, Flint, Michigan; died February 15, 1998) and Hubert Ann Kelley (born April 24, 1947, Fairfield, Alabama).
+The band's members at the time of their first album were St. Clair Lee (born Bernard St. Clair Lee, April 24, 1944, San Francisco, California; died March 8, 2011), Fleming Williams (born December 26, 1943, Flint, Michigan; died February 15, 1998) and Hubert Ann Kelley (born April 24, 1947, Fairfield, Alabama; died July 20, 2023).
 The original choice for the group's name was The Children of Howard Hughes, which their record label turned down.